copernicus-mogley/zkav.club/opportunities/README.md

 * Have an event lead for Recording Station or a paid gig?
 [Drop it here](https://tally.so/r/VLJ22E).

 * Want to facilitate a workshop?
 Apply here: [workshop facilitator form](https://tally.so/r/A7B0MD).
-Submitting the form starts a conversation — we’ll follow up.
-Program details: [/workshops/](/workshops/).
+Submitting the form starts a conversation.
+We’ll follow up.
+Learn about the program: [Zk Av Club Workshops](/workshops/).

 * Want to support a project or sponsor an activation?
 See: [Support Zk Av Club](/#support-zk-av-club) and [Publishing Infrastructure](/publishing-infrastructure/).